Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

-I will tell you a bit more about Putler later on, but here is a list of major problems we’ve observed building SaaS analytics / metrics solution.
+I will tell you a bit more about Putler later on, but here is a list of major problems we’ve observed building SaaS analytics/metrics solutions.

 - No universally accepted method of calculating all these metrics:Different reporting solutions have different methods for calculation.
 So if you are comparing your data with someone else, you may see mismatches.

 - Garbage In, Garbage Out: If the log of all transactions is incomplete or inconsistent, our subscription events table will have insufficient entries.
-For example, if you build subscription events data from last two years’ transactions, you may miss critical events that happened before this period.
-Or if your payment gateway / e-commerce system is setting same date for creation and first payment – or any other inconsistencies – metrics will be wrong.
+For example, if you build subscription events data from the last two years’ transactions, you may miss critical events that happened before this period.
+Or if your payment gateway/eCommerce system is setting the same date for creation and first payment – or any other inconsistencies – metrics will be wrong.

-- E-commerce systems and payment gateway APIs changes: they may change the kind of data they provide.
-This means two things: one, you need to constantly update your logic – which is still ok; but second is that old data may be in old format, new data in new standard.
+- E-commerce systems and payment gateway APIs change: they may change the kind of data they provide.
+This means two things: one, you need to constantly update your logic – which is still ok; but the second is that old data may be in the old format and new data in the new standard.
 In such a case, you will need to normalize and bring everything in the same format!

 - Multiple currencies: If you accept payments in different currencies, you’d need to look up exchange rates, and convert everything into a “base” currency.
-This can be a challenge in its own.
+This can be a challenge on its own.

-- Multiple payment gateways / e-commerce systems: If you accept both Stripe and PayPal for payments, the kind of information they provide about a transaction later on, is different.
-For example, PayPal API does not provide subscription interval and end date.
+- Multiple payment gateways/eCommerce systems: If you accept both Stripe and PayPal for payments, the kind of information they provide about a transaction later on, is different.
+For example, PayPal API does not provide subscription intervals and end dates.
 In such cases, we have to build a “fuzzy” method of detecting subscriptions and their details.
 Consolidating such differences across gateways and unifying data is extremely hard.

 We’ve already provisioned for product and variation level metrics.
 But product / plan names change all the time.
 For higher accuracy, we need to build a system to merge / group products.